MarsBased/marsbased-website-old/_posts/2015-08-16-How-to-Create-a-Blogging-Strategy-for-your-Company.markdown

 ###Make it visible###

-One of the most tremendous mistakes bloggers make is not letting the world know they have a blog.
+One tremendous mistake bloggers make is not letting the world know they have a blog.

 Come on, you’ve spent time setting up a blog, creating a brand for it - if not company -, researching, writing content, picking nice images, tweaking its look & feel, selecting the keywords and all these chores, yet you don’t tell every soul about it.